usc-isi-i2/kgtk/docs/transform/filter.md

 ### Caveats

 !!! note
-    At the present time, semicolon (`;`) is used to separate the patterns of a filter and cannot appear within a pattern.

-!!! note
-    At the present time, comma (`,`) is used to separate alternatives in a non-regex pattern and cannot appear within a non-regex pattern.

-!!! note
     At the present time, the `--first-match-only`, `--invert`, `--match-type`, `--node2`, `--or`, `--label`, `--regex`, and `--node1` options apply to all filters and patterns in the `kgtk filter` invocation.
 In particular, there is no support for mixing non-regex patterns with regex patterns, other than converting the non-regex pattern to a regex pattern by hand.